VaibhavRaghuvanshi01/100-Days-of-Azure/Microsoft_Certified_Azure_Developer_Associate/README.md

 ## DAY:- 4

-# Introduction to Azure App
+# Introduction to Azure App Services

  * App Service tries to make deploying a web application as easy as possible while still providing lots of flexibility and features.
  * It’s considered to be a platform-as-a-service rather than infrastructure-as-a-service because it manages the underlying infrastructure.